 You should also discuss with a potential adviser the possibilities for funding to support your education at CSU.
 This funding could come from your adviser’s program of research or from other sources.
 Keep in mind that decisions to financially support a student are typically decided through a competitive process.

 Applicants apply to the Department of Occupational Therapy and the CSU Graduate School by completing a CSU Graduate School application.
 Applicants will be required to submit the following mandatory information:

 - Purpose Statement: a) Describes your understanding of and interest in our Ph.D. in Occupation and Rehabilitation Science; b) provides an overview of your past career experiences and outlines your specific areas of research interest and expertise including references to extant literature; and c) details your future career ambitions and why they are a fit with one or more of our Ph.D. program’s core research areas.

 - Identification of a Ph.D.
 Adviser

 - Three Letters of Reference: Applicants are required to identify three references who will be requested to provide information electronically.

 - General Records Examination (GRE) scores – Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 Applicants self-report scores on application and request official scores to be sent to Colorado State University.

 - Transcripts: Official transcripts must be submitted from all institutions in which the applicant earned college credit in undergraduate and graduate studies.
 (Colorado State University transcripts are not required.)

 - Test of English as a Foreign Language (TOEFL): Only required for international student applicants.
 As per the CSU graduate school admissions requirements, applicants must receive at least the minimum score of 550 (paper-based) or 80 (internet-based).
-This graduate school requirement is detailed here: Graduate and Professional Bulletin
+This graduate school requirement is detailed in the Graduate and Professional Bulletin.